Car Finance Explained: Your Car Finance Options

 How does Hire Purchase work?

 The lender simply takes the price of the car (minus any deposit) and adds interest.
-The final figure is then divided over the term agreed, usually between two and five years.
+The final hire purchase figure is then divided over the term agreed, usually between two and five years.

-The monthly payments never change throughout the agreement, allowing you to budget for your outgoings.
-There is no large final payment at the end, although there is usually admin and transfer of rights fees to pay.
-Once you’ve paid the agreement off in full, the car belongs to you.
+The payments never change throughout the HP agreement, allowing you to budget for your outgoings.
+There is no large balloon payment at the end, although there is usually admin and transfer of rights fees to pay.
+Once you’ve paid the Hire Purchase agreement off in full, you own the car outright.

 Hire Purchase pros and cons